Cachoeira Paulista: Landscape

 Located deep in the Paraíba do Sul River Valley, between the Mantiqueira, Bocaíca and Mar Sierras, coordinates of 22º39'54 "south latitude and longitude 45º00'34" west and altitude is 521m.
 It has rugged relief, with several hills and hills and a large area of flooded fluvial plain.

 It has a subtropical climate, with well defined seasons, hot and rainy summers and cold and dry winters, with average precipitation of 1200mm.
 It suffers the influence of the semi-humid climate of the surrounding Sierras, which makes the climate very unstable, with great variation of temperature throughout the day.

 The municipality still has pockets of native vegetation, especially in rural areas and hillsides, however, much of the territory has already been deforested and consists of areas for agriculture and cattle raising.

-Demography
+Demographics

-According to the 2010 IBGE Census, the population was 32,773 (2017 est.), in an area of 287.99 km².
+According to the 2010 IBGE Census, the population was 32,773 (2017 est.), in an area of 287.99 km^{2}.